-Compiled by librarians at Harvard, this guide serves as an outstanding guide to Boston-area libraries and repositories.
+Boston-Area Repositories List, Harvard University Libraries.Compiled by librarians at Harvard, this guide serves as an outstanding guide to Boston-area libraries and repositories.
 The annotated descriptions of some institutions are especially useful.
 Please note: the guide does include many annotations of Harvard library holdings which are not accessible to the B.U. community.
 Nevertheless, the guide provides an important gateway to the rich library resources in the Boston area.

 Boston Athenæum.
-As the founders and proprietors of the Athenæum were also the dynamic builders of Federal Boston, the Athenæum archive preserve crucial records relative to 18th- and early 19th-century literary and cultural development in the city.
-Taken all together, this archive provides a complete and unbroken record of Boston cultural development from 1792 until the present day."
+As the founders and proprietors of the Athenæum were also the dynamic builders of Federal Boston, the Athenæum archive preserves crucial records relative to 18th- and early 19th-century literary and cultural development in the city.
+Taken together, this archive provides a complete and unbroken record of Boston’s cultural development from 1792 to the present day.

 Collection includes Sanborn fire insurance maps, historical insurance journals, and books.
 Underwriters proceedings from as far back as 1866 and Massachusetts Insurance Commissioner Reports starting from the mid-1800's.
 Journals include Rough Notes, National Underwriter, and Best publications going back to the mid 1900's.